Nyawira-Wachira/Web-Portfolio/README.md

 ### License
 Nyawira-Wachira/Web-Portfolio is licensed under the

-MIT License
+MIT License.
  Here is the link to the license https://github.com/Nyawira-Wachira/Web-Portfolio/blob/master/LICENSE